Skip to content

 Woodland Play Trail

-Why not while away an hour or two on the log stepping stones, balancing beams, and more?
+Why not explore the woodland play trail for an hour or two on the log stepping stones, balancing beams, and more?
 You might also strengthen your climbing and den building skills along the way.

 You'll find the play trail in the heart of the woodlands just beyond the entry kiosk, off Green Drive.
 It's a great way to get active outdoors and is designed with children over six years old in mind.